 All of the ferry-served islands have shoreline County day parks and/or campgrounds maintained by the San Juan County Parks, Recreation, & Fair Department.

 This video highlights the uniqueness of the San Juan Island region.
-For more information on stewardship read about Leave No Trace.
+For more information on stewardship, learn more about Leave No Trace.

 The mission of the San Juan County Parks and Recreation Commission is to protect, promote, and enhance our County Parks and recreational opportunities, in keeping with the natural character and beauty of the islands, for the benefit of current and future generations.